-- Online status (TEAMS plan only): This is a custom highlight on your user profile across different spaces that represents whether you are currently online.
+- Online status (Unlimited plan only): This is a custom highlight on your user profile across different spaces that represents whether you are currently online.
 This is represented with a green circle.

 - Custom status: This will add an emoji next to your profile image across spaces to share what you’re doing or feeling.
 Think of ‘busy’, ‘available to chat’, or ‘on holiday’ as relevant information you might want to display on your profile.

 How to access the panel

 You can access the user status panel by selecting your user image in the top left corner of your screen.
 From there, select ‘status’ or click on ‘settings’ -> user status.This should bring you to the panel below.

 Online status functionality is currently only available for users under the Unlimited plan.